MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/send-context-starting-chat.md

 ---
 title: "Manage custom context | Microsoft Docs"
-description: "Read how you can send custom context to a chat session which can help decide which queue to route the chat to."
+description: "Learn how you can send custom context to a chat session that can help decide the queue to route the chat to."
 author: v-sailab
 ms.author: v-sailab
 manager: shujoshi